avinashkranjan/Amazing-Python-Scripts/Desktop News Notifier/Readme.md

 - On running the script it gives a notification of top 10 news

-## Select Stocks by volume Increase Instructions: 👨🏻‍💻
+## Desktop Notifier Instructions: 👨🏻‍💻

 ### Step 1: